SiarheiFedartsou/MKCallbacker/README.md

 MKCallbacker
 ============

-Special object to use blocks when you have to use protocols
+Special class to use blocks when you have to use protocols.
+See unit tests for example.